There are many ways to control an underfloor heating system.

 Underfloor heating is self regulating if the building is properly insulated.
 Heat output is dependent on the temperature difference between the floor surface and the room temperature.

-For underfloor heating, the temperature difference between the floor surface and air temperature is very small; even a slight change in room temperature can significantly alter the temperature difference and the underfloor heating compensates accordingly.
+For underfloor heating systems, the temperature difference between the floor surface and air temperature is very small; even a slight change in room temperature can significantly alter the temperature difference and the underfloor heating compensates accordingly.

 A practical example would be a dining room.
 First the dining room is completely empty and then when dinner is served, there are many people in the room giving out heat.
 The underfloor heating will automatically reduce the heat output and the warm water will simply heat another part of the building.